These routines are included as a conversion aid for programs that

-The tgoto routine expands the given capability using the parameters.
+The tgoto routine expands the given capability using the

-function such as printf.
+other output function such as printf(3).

-positioning capability, termcap applications also use
+cursor positioning capability, termcap applications also use

-Doing this shows a quirk in tgoto: most hardware terminals use
+Doing this shows a quirk in tgoto: most hardware terminals

+parameter first.
 The tgoto function swaps the order of

 parameters.
 It does this also for calls requiring only a

 merely a placeholder.